PETITION “I’M A PET TOO”

 c) It is forbidden for anyone to abandon rabbits that have acquired domestic habits and / or born in captivity.

-d) It is forbidden for anyone to mistreat rabbits who live in freedom and in parks.
+d) It is forbidden for anyone to mistreat a rabbit which live in freedom and in parks.
 The administration of food not suitable for the species is also considered maltreatment.

 e) Rabbits living in freedom are sterilized by the territory’s competent health authority and re-integrated into their group.

-g) Euthanasia is only intended for serious and incurable cases of disease.
+g) Euthanasia is only considered for serious and incurable cases of disease.

 h) In the case of imprisonment for commercial purposes (livestock, shops, fairs and similar), the holder must provide the purchaser with documentation proving the inclusion of the microchip and the regularity of health checks and vaccinations.
 Animals must not be directly exposed to the public or placed in display cases or display cases, but must have the opportunity to take shelter in adequate shelter and have sufficient space to perform the normal activities of the species.
 It will be the duty of the Municipal Authority, assisted by the police and the competent health authority for the territory, to enforce this obligation.